 We could all be squished in my parent’s bed watching Sled Dogs with popcorn and Caprisuns.
 Or we could all be sprawled out in the family room watching the Country Bears.
 We were definitely spoiled in the movie department because we have endless amounts of VHS tapes and DVDs.

 But of course, it wasn’t all sunshine and rainbows.
 My brother and I would fight about what movie we were going to watch.
-Even that though is funny to look back on because it’s so ridiculous.
+Even though that is funny to look back on because it’s so ridiculous.

 Webkinz addiction was real